Parable of the Sower by Octavia Butler and

 The Handmaid’s Tale by Margaret Atwood

 Any SF/F fan worth their salt should have any of Octavia Butler’s novels on their bookshelf.
-If Parable of the Sower by Octavia Butlerthey don’t have all, then they should at least have Parable of the Sower.
+If they don’t have all, then they should at least have Parable of the Sower.
 Published in 1993, it follows the story of Lauren Olamina who lives in a possible future America if we don’t correct ourselves right now.
 I’m being serious.
 When I finished reading this novel, I was but a young 19 year old and did the math at how old I would be if Lauren’s world were true.
 It was then I realized that Lauren could be my daughter and started to seriously think about type of future I wanted to leave for my child.
 At 19, to fully grasp how the decisions you make affect other’s futures, just from a novel?
 That’s heavy and that’s what Parable of the Sower does.
 The novel is fast paced, gripping but also delivers a very potent message.

 I know Margaret Atwood does not consider herself a SF/F writer, but a number of her books sure do fall into the genre.
-Her 1985 novel, The Handmaid’s Tale, is a SF/F classic, warning us of the dangers of The Handmaid's Tale by Margaret Atwoodreligious zealotry.
+Her 1985 novel, The Handmaid’s Tale, is a SF/F classic, warning us of the dangers of religious zealotry.
 Again, I was very young when I first read this (I was 12!) but have read it a number of times as I’ve grown and experienced womanhood and each time the novel held completely different meanings.
 I’ve always associated with Offred, but due to personal issues and age, I finally sympathized with Serena Joy, and cried.
 Cried for how both women are oppressed and punished reproductively.
 A novel that can evoke such feelings on a person’s 6th or 7th read is definitely a SF/F classic that everyone should read.

 -K. Imani Tennyson